 The program has been operating at a much-reduced level since the Province moved to Step 3 as there are no restrictions in place for park spaces.
 Once the Province moves into Step 4, the Park Ambassador program first established in response to COVID-19 will be concluded.
 The Park Ambassador program is envisioned to restart in 2022 with significantly different job responsibilities as compared to duties during response to COVID-19.
 It is envisioned that the future Park Ambassadors will have a wide range of job duties including litter picking, greeting, wayfinding, washroom cleaning, and some bylaw enforcement capabilities, etc.

 Surrey Libraries

-Surrey Libraries phased reopening of its libraries is summarized below for the period September 9, 2020-January 12, 2022.
+Surrey Libraries phased reopening of its libraries is summarized below for January 2022.